Mike Labinjo

-Michael Labinjo (July 8, 1980 – September 21, 2018) was a Canadian professional gridiron football player who played as a defensive end.
-He was a member of the Calgary Stampeders, Philadelphia Eagles, Indianapolis Colts and Miami Dolphins.
+Michael Labinjo (July 8, 1980 – September 21, 2018) was a Canadian professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Michigan State Spartans, and professionally for the Calgary Stampeders, Philadelphia Eagles, Indianapolis Colts, and Miami Dolphins.

 Early life

-Labinjo was born in Toronto, Ontario and attended St. Michael's College School.
+Labinjo was born in Toronto, Ontario, and attended St. Michael's College School.
 From 2000 to 2003 Labinjo played American football at Michigan State University.

 Originally recruited as a running back, he moved to linebacker for his sophomore season.
 He started all 12 games as the strong side linebacker in 2001.
 As a junior Labinjo played in 12 games, including 8 starts.
 His senior season, 2003, proved to be his most productive collegiate year.
 Labinjo was the recipient of the Downtown Coaches Club Award as the outstanding senior on defense, after posting a career-high 94 tackles (58 solos) with five sacks for minus 43 yards and 11.5 stops for losses of 66 yards.
 He also recovered two fumbles, intercepted three passes and deflected five others.

-After graduating from Michigan State University and earning a bachelor's degree in Economics and Finance in December 2003, Labinjo declared for the NFL Draft.
-The linebacker was not drafted by a National Football League franchise, but was drafted in the 2003 CFL Draft.
+After graduating from Michigan State University and earning a bachelor's degree in Economics and Finance in December 2003, Labinjo declared for the NFL draft.
+The linebacker was not drafted by a National Football League franchise, but was selected in the 2003 CFL draft.
 His rights were selected by the Calgary Stampeders in the 3rd round, as the 25th overall selection.